DAB0mB/radial-snake/manuals/views/step4.md

     $ npm install --save underscore
     $ npm install --save xmldom

-And instead of running the parser manually over and over again whenever we wanna use it, we will add an NPM script called `parse:fonts`:
+And instead of running the parser manually over and over again whenever we wanna use it, we will use the following `NPM` script instead:

 [{]: <helper> (diff_step 4.8)
 #### Step 4.8: Add font parsing npm scripts